lanl/dsi/docs/intro-users.rst

 Data Writers convert metadata and data stored in DSI to an output file - ex: an image or a CSV

 Currently, DSI has the following Readers:
-  - Csv
+  - CSV
   - JSON
   - Schema (A complex schema reader)
   - YAML1
   - TOML1
   - Bueno
-  - Oceans11Datacard (Data cards of a dataset on the oceans11.lanl.gov data server)
+  - Wildfire (Reader to ingest the `Wildfire ensemble dataset <https://github.com/lanl/dsi/tree/main/examples/wildfire>`_ .
+Assumes each data row is a separate sim.)
-  - DublinCoreDatacard (Data card that adheres to the Dublin Core metadata standard)
+  - Oceans11Datacard (Data card of datasets on the <https://oceans11.lanl.gov> data server)
-  - SchemaOrgDatacard (Data card that adheres to the Schema.org metadata standard)
+  - DublinCoreDatacard (Data card that adheres to the `Dublin Core metadata standard <https://www.dublincore.org/resources/metadata-basics/>`_ )
-  - Wildfire (Creates a simulation table connected to the data.
-Assumes each data row is a separate sim)
+  - SchemaOrgDatacard (Data card that adheres to the `Schema.org metadata standard <https://schema.org/Dataset>`_ )

 Currently, DSI has the following Writers:
   - Csv_Writer